Virginia Bell and David Troxel

 David Troxel is an internationally known expert in Alzheimer’s disease and memory care.
 An informative and engaging speaker, David holds a Masters Degree in Public Health from Rutgers Medical School (now UMDNJ/Robert Wood Johnson Medical School).
 During his 25 years in the field, he has also served as an Executive Board member of the American Public Health Association and a member of the Ethics Advisory Panel for the Alzheimer’s Association.
 David has co-authored six influential books (most notably, The Best Friends™ Approach to Dementia Care) relating to dementia care as well as staff development and training.

 David’s “Best Friends Approach” is built on a seemingly simple premise: that what people living with memory loss need most is a friend – a best friend.
 David teaches caregivers how to understand and fulfill this “Best Friends” role, including special caregiving techniques and tools.
 He lives in Sacramento, California, and works as a writer, speaker and consultant.

 Virginia Bell, MSW

-Virginia lives in Lexington, where she has helped launch Dementia-Friendly Lexington and serves as Program Consultant for the Best Friends Adult Day center.
+Virginia was a long-time resident of Lexington, where she helped launch Dementia-Friendly Lexington and serves as Program Consultant for the Best Friends Adult Day center.
 She died in April 2023 at the age of 100.